 Talking of Richard Maguire – the few quid I have spent on his workbench and sharpening video are easily the best woodworking investment I have made to date.
 He and his other half, Helen, clearly put in a huge amount of effort into their videos and it shows – they are beautifully filmed and produced and very easy to follow.

-Maguire is a natural teacher and has an entertaining and very watchable style – the videos are carefully thought out and there are a lot of really helpful close ups showing how he goes about each technique (frequently he shows more than one approach to accomplishing a task so you can experiment too).
+Maguire is a natural teacher and has an entertaining and very watchable style.
+The videos are carefully thought out and there are a lot of really helpful close ups showing how he goes about each technique and he frequently shows more than one approach to accomplishing a task so you can experiment too.
 Highly recommended (I have no affiliation with their business, btw!)

 that’s it from me on the topic of workbenches.
 Good luck to those of you about to embark on your own benches, I am sure you will enjoy it and learn a lot.